Christian-kam/sagemaker-custom-project-templates/s3_templates/mlops-github-actions/README.md

 ```

 ![](./images/code-connection.png)

+In the above example, `aEXAMPLE-8aad-4d5d-8878-dfcab0bc441f` is the unique ID for this connection.
+We use this ID when we create our SageMaker project later in this example.

 ### 2. GitHub Personal Access Token
 Create a GitHub personal access token with access to **Contents** and **Actions** permissions, following the instructions on [Managing your personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)